 Dalkeith, which lies about a mile outside the line of Edinburgh's bypass, is the largest town in Midlothian and its administrative centre.
-For many used to travelling in southern Scotland it's all too easy to write off Dalkeith as a bottleneck that causes traffic jams on the A68 and slows down your progress towards Edinburgh.
+There was a time when it was all too easy to write off Dalkeith as a bottleneck that caused traffic jams on the A68 and slowed down progress towards Edinburgh.

-And it's certainly true that Dalkeith would be a better place if the through traffic could be taken out of the town.
-Fortunately work is under way to do just that, with a bypass to the north under construction.
-The other reason passing travellers might have tended to overlook Dalkeith is that in the 1960s a triangular area comprising the old heart of the town was ripped out and replaced by the sort of buildings developers put up across the country in the 1960s.
+And it's certainly true that Dalkeith used to be exactly that.
+Things changed for the better when the Dalkeith Bypass opened to traffic in September 2008.
+The other reason passing travellers might have tended to overlook Dalkeith is that in the 1960s a triangular area comprising the old heart of the town was ripped out and replaced by the sort of buildings developers put up across the country at the time.

 But when you take a little time to explore the town you begin to appreciate the important role it has played for the better part of a thousand years, functioning as a market drawing in produce from all across southern Scotland, much of which then went to feed Edinburgh.
 And when you take a little time to explore the town you really see just how attractive parts of it really are, and how grievously it was damaged by the 1960s redevelopment.